 - If it is not lit, no power is being applied to the computer.
 Check the following: - If you are running on battery power, it may be low and unable to power the computer.
-Connect the AC adapter to recharge the battery pack. - Make sure that the AC adapter is plugged in properly to the computer and to the power outlet. - If it is lit, check the following: - If the Sleep indicator is lit, the computer is in Sleep mode.
-Press any key or tap on the touchpad to resume. - Is a non-bootable (non-system) diskette in the floppy drive?
+Connect the AC adapter to recharge the battery pack. - Make sure that the AC adapter is plugged in properly to the computer and to the power outlet. - If it is lit, check the following: - Is a non-bootable (non-system) diskette in the floppy drive?
 Remove or replace it with a system diskette and press Ctrl-Alt-Del to restart the system. - The operating system files may be damaged or missing.
 Insert the startup disk you created during Windows setup into the floppy drive and press Ctrl-Alt-Del to restart the system.
 This will diagnose your system and make necessary fixes.